osmz/Nodejs_FirstSteps/README.md

 ## First Web page in Nodejs

-We are following a tutorial in order to take our first steps in building a website with Nodejs.
+Tutorial to take the first steps in building a website with Nodejs.